Publication: 10/10/81 – concluded in Tammy & Jinty merger

 However, what should be the greatest strength that carries this story is instead the weakness that lets the whole story down – the prophecy.
 Sorry, but you can tell a mile off that Beth has got it wrong.
 The prophecy is just too vague, wide open to other interpretations, and Beth’s interpretation of it is just so stretched and forced that you can’t really understand how on earth she can come to that conclusion.
 For the prophecy to work, it should take the form of a riddle with double meanings.
 Beth (and the reader) takes what appears to be the most obvious meaning.
 Then Beth (and the reader) is taken by surprise when it turns out that the prophecy had an entirely different meaning.
 Jinty had the right effect in “Cursed to be a Coward!”
 Here the heroine receives a prophecy that says: “You will end in blue water.”
 The heroine takes this to mean she will drown, and becomes terrified of water.
 But it turns out the prophecy is referring to an actual name – Blue Water – the name of her new house boat.
 But in “The Bow Street Runner” the prophecy menace does not work, and it comes to absolutely nobody’s surprise when Beth finds she has got the prophecy wrong.
 The prophecy meant running for help for Louise, who had an accident during the championship run.
 And the girl crying is a deeply remorseful Louise.
 So it has to be said that this story is not as good as it should have been because the prophecy looks like it has been badly thought through.

 Oh yes, Beth wins the championship and becomes the pride of Bow Street.
-But she is very happy to remain the Bow Street Runner.
+Louise’s dad builds the Speede family a bungalow at the top of Bow Street as a reward.
+But Beth is very happy to remain the Bow Street Runner.